 8th Step: After that, make sure that all of the raw edges are tucked into the opening pin all the way across the opening.
 Using a 1/8 inch seam allowance, sew closed the opening.

 YAY!
 You now have a fabulous infinity scarf that takes less than 20 minutes to sew!

-Super quick and easy holiday gift using a material that is soft and warm will have a fun drape!
-You can use old tee shirts for scarves too, piece a few together first to make it at least 45 inches in width.
+Super quick and easy holiday gift using a soft and warm material will have a fun drape!
+You can use old tee shirts for scarves too; piece a few together first to make it at least 45 inches in width.

 Have a blast making more!